jkittley/roplot-visualization/readme.md

 # Roplot Visualiser
 This repository holds a Javascript visualisation specifically designed for the [Roplot](http://roplot.com/) drawing robot.
-The visualisation depicts the drawing robot and can be animate simulate the movements of the physical Roplot drawing robot.
+The visualisation depicts the drawing robot and can be animate simulate the movements of the physical Roplot drawing robot and the output it will draw.

 ![Screenshot of visualisation](_res/example.png)